-HM Passport Office has prepared extensively for this surge in demand and has increased capacity – people and systems – across all elements of the production process.
-The priority is to ensure we can continue to process as many passport applications as possible.
+HM Passport Office prepared extensively for the surge in demand and increased capacity – people and systems – across all elements of the production process.

 To do this:

-- We have increased staff numbers by 1,200 since April 2021.
-In total, as of 1 June 2022 there are over 4500 staff in passport production roles.
+- We increased staff numbers by 1,200 since April 2021 and will continue to recruit to cover attrition and ensure we remain fully resourced.
 This has helped us to handle more applications than ever before.

-- We have onboarded more delivery companies to ensure passports and supporting documents are delivered on time to customers
+- We onboarded more delivery companies to ensure passports and supporting documents are delivered on time to customers.

-- We have increased availability for fast-track appointments, extending working hours across HM Passport Office’s public counters, and providing further appointment availability at an additional location in Birmingham.
+- We increased availability for urgent service appointments, extended working hours across HM Passport Office’s public counters, and provided further appointment availability at an additional location in Birmingham.
 New appointments are released daily, three weeks in advance.

 - Where an application from the UK has taken longer than 10 weeks and the customer can evidence that they are due to travel within the next fortnight, then their case will be prioritised at no additional cost.